Pneumothorax Clinical Signs and TMC CSE Exam Tips Vector

 4. CT Scan: The Most Sensitive Test

-Note: Once the diagnosis is confirmed, the next step is determining the appropriate treatment, which varies based on the size of the pneumothorax and the patient’s clinical stability.
+Note: Once pneumothorax is confirmed, the next step is determining the appropriate treatment based on the size of the pneumothorax and the patient’s clinical stability.

 Treatment and Management of Pneumothorax